 When one asserts his or her right against self-incrimination and then remains silent, police, prosecutors, judges and even juries often skeptically see this as engaging in gamesmanship or trying to cause delays.

-After all, if one were innocent, why would the person simply explain the facts that show the person is indeed innocent?
+After all, if one were innocent, why wouldn't the person simply explain the facts that show the person is indeed innocent?
 This rhetorical question, posed by millions of police officers in pressure-packed interrogations, has led to more convictions and many careless admissions.

 Brief Synopsis: If one decides to remain silent in the face of police questioning, do so without later talking “as just a quick comment” or, as we have seen, by saying, “I’m just going to answer this one question.”
 If one does this, the jury can be instructed by the judge that it can infer guilt from silence because speaking up after invoking the right to remain silent forfeits the Fifth Amendment right sought earlier.